FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/celestic_town.md

 # Celestic Town

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/celestic_town/).

 Trainer                    | Pokémons
 ---                        | ---
 Galactic Grunt             | ![][229]  [Houndoom] Lv.
 43  ![][042]  [Golbat] Lv.
 43  ![][015]  [Beedrill] Lv.
 43